 Winter markets and summer markets occupy different planets.
 In winter, the customers are mostly local French people, muffled up in scarves and hats against the biting wind.
 A hard core of stallholders sells seasonal vegetables freshly dug from the frosty ground and locally produced goats’ cheeses, sausages and pâtés.
 In summer, their ranks are swelled by hawkers of tourist souvenirs, straw hats and overpriced imported asparagus to holidaymakers conspicuous by their leisure clothes and peeling noses (except for this August, when few visitors will go away with a tan).

 After 13 years here, I know that some markets are simply better than others.
 Here are my top 8 from around the immediate region, in alphabetical order:

 Caussade, Tarn et Garonne

 Every Monday morning.
 In the winter months, there is also a truffle market and a ‘marché au gras’ (where you can buy raw duck liver for turning into foie gras.
-I know, this is not politically correct, but let’s not get into that – it’s still a big favourite in France).
+I know, but it’s still a big favourite in France).